maoschanz/drawing/CONTRIBUTING.md

 # Feature requests

-Usability and design issues concerning existing features are **not** new features.

-- If you can, try to **check if it hasn't already been added but not released**.
+- If you can, try to **check if the feature has already been added but not released**.
 - Report it with informations required by the adequate issue template.
 - In the report, explain **what** it does, **not how** it does it.